 Pro version

-Fingerprint Pro has an identification accuracy of 99.5% and provides documentation on how this accuracy score is calculated.
+Fingerprint Pro has industry-leading identification accuracy and provides documentation on how this accuracy score is calculated.
 The Pro version also includes a confidence score, that it claims is more accurate than for the open-source version as it can take into account server-side signals as well as client-side.

 You can test out the Pro version in an interactive demo on Fingerprint’ website.